12 Warning Signs of Eating Disorders You Shouldn’t Ignore

 Such eating habits lead to complete avoidance of certain foods and may result in nutritional deficiencies.
 In most cases, people eliminate carbohydrates and fats from their diet because they believe these food groups cause weight gain.

 It’s also not uncommon to find people who adopt an extremely restrictive diet to ensure they don’t gain weight in the process.

 The habit of constantly skipping meals with the hope of cutting back calories is also a red flag.
 Individuals who skip meals tend to binge and purge later in the day, which only makes matters worse.
 In the beginning, it may not seem like a big deal because you’re only skipping one meal a day.

 However, it gets worse when people start noticing weight changes.
 They believe skipping meals works and they start skipping more.

 This habit is most common among binge eaters.
-They eat in excess then use laxatives and supplements to get rid of the excess calories.
-It’s also common in bulimia and anorexia nervosa and is often accompanied by excessive exercising.
+They eat in excess and then use laxatives and supplements to get rid of the excess calories.

 People with anorexia are often afraid to eat.
 However, they don’t mind seeing other people eating.
 It’s a form of vicarious enjoyment, where they get to see others enjoy food because they believe they can’t.

 As a result, they’ll tend to prepare elaborate meals for their family and friends even if they don’t plan to indulge.
 Furthermore, people with anorexia also tend to collect recipes and cookbooks.

 An individual suffering from anorexia nervosa will also tend to feel cold a lot.
 It is a result of malnutrition and low body fat.
 You’ll notice that the person tends to complain about being cold and they’ll prefer to wear heavy clothing even in mild weather.